12 Day Tunisia Adventure

 We absolutely love Tunisian food!
 This trip includes breakfast and lunch every single day.
 Order whatever you like, it’s all included.
 Usually, we’ll be sitting down at a restaurant (we know the best local joints in each city), but we don’t mind the occasional picnic or tasty street-food snacks.
 Hearty, local, fresh, plenty of variety, and we’ll take care of your dietary requirements.

-Note: we include tea, coffee, desserts (and deserts), juices, water, ice-cream, and more.
-By nights you’ll have flexibility – some dinners are included, and some nights are more relaxed – you’re always welcome to join us, or go it alone if you have a specific craving.
+By nights you’ll have flexibility – some dinners are included, and some nights are more relaxed – you’re always welcome to join the group, or go it alone if you have a specific craving.
 Just ask for recommendations!

 Frequently Asked Questions